noah-kg/noah-kg/README.md

 **noah-kg/noah-kg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 My name is Noah Gampe!
 This GitHub will serve as my project portfolio for my aspiring career as a Data Scientist.
 I hope you will find my projects easy-to-understand, aesthetically pleasing, and curiously interesting.
 I had a lot of fun putting them together!
-I performed extensive research on numerous topics to fully understand what goes into an analysis project.
+I performed extensive research and gone down multiple rabbit holes on numerous topics to fully understand what goes into a data science project.

 - 🔭 I’m currently working on putting my Data Science portfolio together!
 - 🌱 I’m currently learning as much as I can about Data Science & Machine Learning!